piyush-thoughti/crud-rest-api-node-mysql/readme.md

 - **Update**: Modify existing records in the database.
 - **Delete**: Remove records from the database.

+- We can create user and posts for each users using this api.

 ## Prerequisites

 Before running this application, ensure you have the following installed: